-Governor John Kasich signed Ohio's medical marijuana laws in June of 2016, and the state officially began medical sales in January of 2019.
+Governor John Kasich signed Ohio's House Bill 523 in June of 2016 to create a medical marijuana program, and the state officially began medical sales in January of 2019.
 The state does not allow for smoked forms of medical cannabis, but does allow the sale of vaporized products, edibles, oils and topicals.

 Ohio had a failed legalization effort in 2015, which is believed to have lost due to regulations that would have created a monopoly for a few select providers in the state, many of whom sponsored the bill.
 However, many Ohio cities have adopted regulations to do away with fines and jail time for possession and cultivation to a certain degree.
 In the state as a whole, possession of less than 100 grams is a misdemeanor punishable by a $150 fine.